 2. Agent-powered insights

-Modern BI doesn’t just wait for questions—it actively looks for patterns you might miss.
+Modern BI doesn't just answer your questions —it asks the questions you didn't know you should be asking.
 Features like anomaly detection and automated trend spotting help you catch revenue leaks or new growth areas before they become obvious.

-For example, Spotter, ThoughtSpot’s AI analyst, can flag a spike in returns after a product launch, so you can act quickly before your revenue is impacted.
+For example, Spotter, your AI analyst, can flag a spike in returns after a product launch, so you can act quickly before your revenue is impacted.

 3. Self-service capabilities